wp-plugins/easy-repeatable-input-field/README.txt

 Contributors: tsiger
 Tags: repeatable, input, field, post box, meta box, post meta Requires at least: 3.0
-Tested up to: 3.8
+Tested up to: 4.1.1
-Stable tag: 1.0
+Stable tag: 1.1

 A repeatable and sortable input field in your post/page edit screen.
-Add as many input fields as you want, re-order them, save your post/page and display your list.
+Add as many input fields as you want, re-order them, save your post or page and display your list.

 == Description ==